LucasFQM/edge-impulse-mosquito-identification/README.md

 **Edge Impulse Project:** https://studio.edgeimpulse.com/public/793939/live

-# 📄 About This Repository

-This repository serves as a public reference accompanying the article:

-**“Wing-Based Identification of Dengue Vector Mosquitoes Using Convolutional Neural Networks.”**

-Because all experiments were conducted directly within the Edge Impulse platform, no additional code artifacts are provided here.

 # 📚 How to Reproduce the Results

 To reproduce the results, simply open the public project link above.